Clinical Placement FAQ

 If you are in a course with a clinical component, you must meet the guidelines of the specific clinical site.
 Students who do not meet vaccine requirements will not be able to participate in the clinical rotation and will not meet course objectives.
 Consequences for not meeting clinical objectives are covered in your student handbook or course syllabus.

 Placement at clinical sites is based on several factors including student location, academic requirements, partner site teaching capabilities and student volume.
 Western cannot and will not shop placement sites for non-vaccinated students.
-Currently, all primary clinical sites recommend COVID-19 vaccinations, and require students to report vaccine status (vaccinated or unvaccinated).

 1. Get the vaccines necessary to meet requirements.